ray-project/ray/doc/source/ray-air/getting-started.rst

     :start-after: __air_generic_preprocess_start__
     :end-before: __air_generic_preprocess_end__

-Optionally, format your data for use with your preferred framework:
+If using Tensorflow or Pytorch, format your data for use with your training framework:

 .. tabbed:: XGBoost